codenameyau/scaffold-js/README.md

 # scaffold-js

-Node CLI that creates the following files:
+Node CLI for creating the following files:

 - .gitignore
 - .npmignore